patgrosse/sdk-nrf/include/zigbee/zigbee_fota.rst

 After receiving the first fragment, the :ref:`lib_dfu_target` library is used to identify the type of the image that is being downloaded.
 For example, the image type can be modem upgrades and upgrades handled by MCUboot.
 Once the download is started, all received data fragments are passed to the :ref:`lib_dfu_target` library.
-The :ref:`lib_dfu_target` library takes care of where the upgrade candidate is stored, depending on the image type that is being downloaded.
+The library takes care of where the upgrade candidate is stored, depending on the image type that is being downloaded.

 When the download is completed, the download client sends an appropriate event.
 At this point, the received firmware is tagged as an upgrade candidate and the OTA server is queried for an update time.